E7 (mathematics): Important subalgebras and representations

 The underlined terms in the sequence above are the dimensions of those irreducible representations possessed by the adjoint form of E7 (equivalently, those whose weights belong to the root lattice of E7), whereas the full sequence gives the dimensions of the irreducible representations of the simply connected form of E7.
 There exist non-isomorphic irreducible representation of dimensions 1903725824, 16349520330, etc.

 The fundamental representations are those with dimensions 133, 8645, 365750, 27664, 1539, 56 and 912 (corresponding to the seven nodes in the Dynkin diagram in the order chosen for the Cartan matrix above, i.e., the nodes are read in the six-node chain first, with the last node being connected to the third).

+The embeddings of the maximal subgroups of E7 up to dimension 133 are shown to the right.

 E7 Polynomial Invariants

 E7 is the automorphism group of the following pair of polynomials in 56 non-commutative variables.
 We divide the variables into two groups of 28, (p, P) and (q, Q) where p and q are real variables and P and Q are 3×3 octonion hermitian matrices.
 Then the first invariant is the symplectic invariant of Sp(56, R):

 The second more complicated invariant is a symmetric quartic polynomial:

 Where $\tilde{P} \equiv \det(P) P^{-1}$ and the binary circle operator is defined by $A\circ B = (AB+BA)/2$.

 An alternative quartic polynomial invariant constructed by Cartan uses two anti-symmetric 8x8 matrices each with 28 components.